 Cialdini gives an apt example of an Indian supermarket that sold £1,000 of cheese within a couple of hours, just because they gave customers an incredibly generous offer to chop off whatever size of free cheese sample they wished.

 This principle is similar to the “reject and retreat.”
-In the latter, you first demand a big favour or a high price, and then wait for a rejection before making a smaller follow-up demand – which happens to be what you wanted all along.
+In the latter, you first demand a big favour or a high price and then wait for rejection before making a smaller follow-up demand – which happens to be what you wanted all along.
 Your audience would be more than willing to agree to your second, lower offer as a way of reciprocating the “concession” you made.

 2. Commitment and Consistency